spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202106.0/marketplace-inventory-management-feature-integration.md

 Make sure that when you retrieve merchant using `MerchantFacade::get()` the response transfer contains merchant stocks.

-Make sure that when you create a merchant in Zed UI, its stock also gets created in `spy_merchant_stock` table.
+Make sure that when you create a merchant in Zed UI, its stock also gets created in the `spy_merchant_stock` table.

 {% endinfo_block %}